MORE ABOUT MIKE… His Resume & FAQ’s

 Tacoma Art Museum Gallery.
 Tacoma, WA

-SELECTED PROJECTS & AWARDS
+SELECTED LECTURES, PROJECTS, AWARDS

 2017 Walt Disney Co.
 Campaign